 If you are too vague about your role within a previous company, the person in charge of hiring may assume that you either haven’t put much thought into your application or, worse, that you coasted through your time at a previous job.

-While it is important to include keywords in your resume in order to pass through software-operated filtering systems, an over-reliance on buzzwords and clichés will inevitably be picked up by human recruiters once you make it onto a short list.
+Now it is important to have specific keywords to pass through an ATS.
+But an over-reliance on buzzwords and clichés will inevitably be picked up by human recruiters.

 Being able to state your experience and abilities in your own words is a skill worth investing in.